codecoms/codecoms.github.io/_posts/2017-04-17-Setup-Salesforce-Lightning-Development-With-Sublime3.md

   - Blog
   - Salesforce
   - How to
   - Lightning
   - Development
   - Coding
 categories: Blog
 ---

 Lightning is an awesome (relatively) new framework to develop Salesforce applications.
 Started in 2012 it's now the new standard in how to develop in Salesforce.

-If you're using Saleforce1 you're using Lightning without knowing it.
+If you're using Salesforce you're using Lightning without knowing it.

 ### Brief Introduction to Lightning
 - Lightning is an **Experience**, a **Framework** and an **Ecosystem**
 - Built on the [Aura Framework](http://documentation.auraframework.org/auradocs)
 	- Aura is an open-source UI framework that we use to build the Salesforce Lightning Experience UI
 	- Aura was built for Salesforce, but it can be used by any developer
 	- Aura components use four languages: XML, CSS, JavaScript, and Java
 	- Aura powers Lightning Experience